Guides

 How Abstract API Handles Email Validation in Django

-Abstract API addresses the core weaknesses of traditional Django validation with a comprehensive, multi-layered approach.
+Abstract API addresses the core weaknesses of traditional Django validation.
+It provides a multi-layered check that goes beyond basic syntax.

 How to Set Up Abstract API in Your Project

-Once you are familiar with Abstract’s capabilities, the addition of its email validation API to your project is simple.
-You can prepare your development environment with a few steps.
+Once you're familiar with Abstract’s capabilities, you can add its email validation API to your project with a few simple steps.

-• Create a free Abstract account and get the Email Validation API key from the dashboard.
+• Create a free account on Abstract API and obtain your API key from the dashboard.

-• Install the requests library, or add it to your requirements.txt file.
+• Install the requests library through pip or add it to your requirements.txt file.

-• Export the API key as an environment variable and make it available in your settings.py file.
+• Export the API key as an environment variable and reference it in your settings.py file.

-• Create a utility function to send requests to the Abstract API endpoint.
+• Write a utility function that sends a request to the API endpoint.

 from django.conf import settings